gitter-badger/miu-1/miuri/notes/memory_rep.rst

 Aside: Is it possible to design something (a pragma or otherwise), which forces conversion of recursion to iteration in the target code, enabling us to have useful stack traces?
-I should investigate what the ghc/ocamlc debugger does.
+I should investigate what the ghc/ocamlc debuggers do.